SunirbanRanjit/Path_coverage_ros/README.md

 # Path_coverage_ros

-#  Area coverage simulation of multiple cleaning robot #
+#  Area coverage simulation of multiple cleaning robot using ROS-noetic #

 clone this to src of your workspace go to your workspace